hlrs-fcg/spada_fcg_fork/irspec/docs/stencil/lowering.md

 ## Lowering spst.compute

+(maybe move to beginning)
+[Remember to discuss when to materialize - I would always meterialize by default and remove if needed...]
 As a preprocessing step, replace all non-materialized field accesses with the equivalent accesses to non-intermediate fields.
 This ensures that we can lower statements in isolation.